BIGJRA/BIGJRA.github.io/rejuv.md

 Each tree is either a “low” tree or a “high” tree.
 Low trees have more infrequent encounters, but typically the rarer Pokemon.
-North of the bridge you’ll cross the right tree is a low tree and the left tree is a high tree.
-Be wary of Pineco’s Self-Destruct.
+North of the bridge you'll cross the right tree is a low tree and the left tree is a high tree.
+Be wary of Pineco's Self-Destruct.
 Diglett will be available much more easily in the next area.

 You can talk to the Aipom across the bridge to catch them instead of worrying about Headbutt.
-We’ll want to catch two Aipom here for a trade later.
+We'll want to catch two Aipom here for a trade later.

-If you talk to Kecleon, he’ll sell you stuff.
-We’ll be back for a side quest with him later.
+If you talk to Kecleon, he'll sell you stuff.
+We'll be back for a side quest with him later.

 Kecleon Market Shop